 If you're preoccupied with your appearance or body odor, have other unwanted thoughts or behaviors, or suffer from obsessive-compulsive disorder or anxiety, I can help.
+These are my particular areas of expertise, but as a board-certified psychiatrist I also assess and treat a broad range of psychiatric/psychological conditions and emotional/behavioral problems."

 I offer expert one-time evaluations for adults, adolescents, and children that provide recommendations for your ongoing care, wherever you live.